Pressure mounts on BBC over 'sexist' gaffe by presenter

 "I thought Bartoli was an absolute inspiration, so spirited and gutsy, and she does not deserve these outrageous remarks.
 This is not a one-off event from this presenter."

-A BBC spokesman, however, said the corporation had apologized and so had Inverdale and that there were no plans for further action to be taken.
+A BBC spokesman, however, said the corporation had apologised and so had Inverdale and that there were no plans for further action to be taken.

 Bartoli, 28, won the admiration of Centre Court on Saturday when she won her first grand slam title in a straight-sets victory over 23-year-old Lisicki that earned her 1.6 million pounds ($2.4 million) in prize money.